 You can also download a fact sheet which summarises some concerns.

 The implementation date for the final Code has changed over the course of the planning reform and is now anticipated to be within the first quarter of 2021.

-The draft Code, which is likely to be implemented in September this year, will inform the type of development that can be built in your suburb, how many storeys, set back, car parking spaces and green space - as well as many other issues.
-The SPC and the Department of Planning Infrastructure and Transport (DPTI) has had the draft Code out for public feedback for a few months; this consultation period has now closed.
+The Code will inform the type of development that can be built in your suburb, how many storeys, setbacks, car parking spaces and green space - as well as many other issues related to land use and built form.

-During the past few months our Council has been informing residents what the new Code is likely to mean.
-It is not an easy document to understand and, as a result, staff drafted a number of fact sheets to summarise information, however these fact sheets are not conclusive as the Code is subject to change.
-If you are unsure about the zoning of your property, you can search at westmaps or the SA Planning and Property Atlas
+Our Council has been informing residents about what the new Code is likely to mean, with the understanding that it is not easy to understand and, as a result, staff have drafted a number of fact sheets to summarise information.
+These fact sheets are not conclusive as the Code has not been formalised.
+If you are unsure about the zoning of your property, you can search westmaps or the SA Planning and Property Atlas